-- 1.1 ELSA International shall: - a.
+- a.
 Ensure the legal protection of the ELSA brand, in particular its name and logo, and the protection of the positive image of the association; - b.
 Ensure that the uniformity rules are known to and implemented by National Groups; - c.
 Update the ELSA Brandbook; - d.
 Create and implement the promotion strategy for projects organised by ELSA International; - e.
-Provide templates and project marketing kits for National and Local Groups. - 1.2 National Groups shall: - a.
+Provide templates and project marketing kits for National and Local Groups.

+- a.
 Ensure the protection of the ELSA brand and the positive image of the association on National and Local levels; - b.
 Promote projects organised by ELSA International following the provided guidance; - c.
 Use the templates and project marketing kits provided by ELSA International and share them with Local Groups; - d.
 Ensure that the uniformity rules are known to and implemented by Local Groups.